+11.2 Step Placement:

-11.4 Step Placement: Employees occupying a position in the competitive service shall be paid a salary or wage within the range established for that position's class as set forth in Exhibit "A".
+Employees occupying a position in the competitive service shall be paid a salary or wage within the range established for that position's class as set forth in Exhibit "A".
 The minimum rate for the class shall apply to employees upon original appointment to the position except as may be determined by the City Manager within the negotiated wage ranges.
 Employees who have been laid-off and are rehired to the same classification shall be placed on the same wage step they were in when laid-off.
 Transfers shall not affect an employee's salary rate.
 Employees appointed to any of the positions set forth in Exhibit "A" and employed or working on a part-time basis shall be paid in proportion to the time worked and described in their appointment.

-- 11.5 Maximum Salary Rate: No salary advancement shall be made so as to exceed the maximum rate established for the class to which the advanced employee's position is allocated.
-Advancement shall be in accordance with the compensation plan of the City and shall depend upon increased service value of an employee to the City as exemplified by recommendations of the department head, performance record, special training, length of service, and other pertinent evidence. - 11.6 Effect of Leaves: An employee's pay increase shall not be affected by any leave of absence without pay if the employee is off the payroll for less than one hundred sixty (160) consecutive hours.
-If the employee is off the payroll for more than one hundred sixty (160) consecutive hours, the total amount of time off shall be made up before the employee shall be entitled to such pay increase. - 11.7 Salary Reductions: Salary reductions may be made as a result of an employee's diminished service value or as a part of a general plan to reduce salaries and wages as an economy measure or as part of a general curtailment program.
+11.3 Maximum Salary Rate:

+No salary advancement shall be made so as to exceed the maximum rate established for the class to which the advanced employee's position is allocated.
+Advancement shall be in accordance with the compensation plan of the City and shall depend upon increased service value of an employee to the City as exemplified by recommendations of the department head, performance record, special training, length of service, and other pertinent evidence.

+11.4 Effect of Leaves:

+An employee's pay increase shall not be affected by any leave of absence without pay if the employee is off the payroll for less than one hundred sixty (160) consecutive hours.
+If the employee is off the payroll for more than one hundred sixty (160) consecutive hours, the total amount of time off shall be made up before the employee shall be entitled to such pay increase.

+11.5 Salary Reductions:

+Salary reductions may be made as a result of an employee's diminished service value or as a part of a general plan to reduce salaries and wages as an economy measure or as part of a general curtailment program.
 No reductions shall be made below the minimum rate established for the class to which the reduced employee's position is allocated.
 Notice of the reduction shall be given the employee not later than two (2) weeks prior to the effective date of the reduction.
 Any employee whose salary has been reduced shall be entitled to receive a written statement of the reasons for such action.

-Salary reductions that are part of a general plan to reduce salaries and wages as an economy measure or as part of a general curtailment program shall not be subject to the provisions of Sections 11.7 (Salary Reduction), 11.8 (Y-Rate), or 35 (Grievances).
+Salary reductions that are part of a general plan to reduce salaries and wages as an economy measure or as part of a general curtailment program shall not be subject to the provisions of Sections 11.5 (Salary Reduction), 11.6 (Y-Rate), or 35 (Grievances).

-The parties agree that for the period from June 24, 2012 through June 21, 2014, the City will not exercise any of the rights granted under this Section 11.7 (Salary Reduction) to reduce employee salaries.
-Provided further that during the period from June 24, 2012 through June 20, 2015, the City agrees that it will not enforce the provision in this Section 11.7 (Salary Reduction) that allows the City to reduce an employee's salary as a result of an "employee's diminished service value."
+The parties agree that for the period from June 21, 2015 through June 17, 2017, the City will not exercise any of the rights granted under this Section 11.5 (Salary Reduction) to reduce employee salaries as a result of an "employee's diminished service value."

+11.6 Y-Rate:

-11.8 Y-Rate: Any employee occupying a position which is reallocated to a class, the maximum salary for which is less than the incumbent's present salary, or occupying a position in a class, the salary rate or range for which is reduced, shall continue to receive his present salary.
+Any employee occupying a position which is reallocated to a class, the maximum salary for which is less than the incumbent's present salary, or occupying a position in a class, the salary rate or range for which is reduced, shall continue to receive his present salary.
 Such salary shall be designated as a Y rate.
-When an employee on a Y rate vacates his or her position, subsequent appointments to that position shall be made in accordance with Section 11.3 (Salary Rates).
+When an employee on a Y rate vacates his or her position, subsequent appointments to that position shall be made in accordance with Section 11.1 (Salary Rates).